Cracking Open the Easter Lily Enigma: Perennial or Not?

 Physically, these lilies are a sight to behold.
 Towering up to 3 feet high, they bear a cluster of 3 to 12 large, fragrant, white flowers.
 Their blooming season, interestingly, falls in summer.
 However, growers manipulate their growth cycle to make them bloom in early spring, just in time for Easter.

-Are Easter Lilies perennials or are they annuals, adding to the puzzle of Easter Lilies?
-Let's untangle this riddle and assist you in creating a gorgeous perennial garden that could potentially feature these timeless beauties.
+So, are Easter Lilies perennials?
+Or are they annuals, adding to the mystery of Easter Lilies?
+Let's dive deeper into this enigma and help you create a beautiful perennial garden that could potentially include these classic beauties.

 The Perennial Puzzle: Are Easter Lilies Here to Stay?